GengY-sdu/human-pathogenic-bacteria/README.md

 ## Please note

-Please download the map data for analysis from xx.
+Please download the map data for analysis from ftp://202.194.20.63/ by FTP download software, such as `FileZilla`.
+You can also use the `File Explorer` on the Windows system to download data.